ygxshh/ygxshh/README.md

 - 👋 Hi, I’m Yogesh Mishra
-- 👀 I’m interested in learmimg new things
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently pursuing baecholors in Electronics and Communication Engineering